Product Configuration

 To delete the message, click on the trash icon.

-Note: please download and backup any audio file before removing it from an existing IVR service, because it will be deleted from the server.
+Note: please download and backup any audio file before removing it from an existing IVR service, because it is permanently deleted from the server.

 Scheduling behaviors

-The timetable allows you to change the behavior associated to a pilot number based on the date and time when the call arrives to the IVR.
+The timetable allows you to change the behavior to be executed, based on the date and time when the call hits to the relevant IVR Services.

 Then add a new scheduled behavior for the working hours, selecting the “day” behavior.